 Born with a debilitating physical deformity, Adzo was hidden away by her family from the time she was born and never had the chance for a real childhood.
-But thanks to Compassion’s Child Sponsorship Program, Adzo has been healed and is enjoying the chance to go to school.
+But thanks to Compassion’s Child Sponsorship Program, Adzo has received medical care and is enjoying the chance to go to school.

 Adzo* is a 16-year-old girl from Ghana, who is in the equivalent of grade seven—four years behind her peers.
 But everybody who knows this young girl, including her grandmother Agnes, know it’s a miracle she has made it this far.

 “All the children my granddaughter’s age are ahead of her in school,” says Agnes.
 “Some people even mock her.
 If only they knew what Adzo has gone through, they will appreciate her.”

 Adzo was born with a congenital deformity in her bowel causing her to involuntarily pass both urine and faeces.

 When she was young doctors told Adzo’s parents she needed urgent surgery.
 But money for the family was so scarce they could not afford it.
 Adzo was left to struggle with the condition throughout her childhood.